Knowledge base

 Preamble

-- In the case of a rule template, the creator of the template chooses the condition(s) that will trigger the action, but it is up to the end user, from their Mail, to define the action to be performed (e.g., moving to a specific folder) when they add a rule based on the existing template.
+- In the case of a rule template, the template creator chooses the condition(s) that will trigger the action, but it is up to the end user, from their Mail, to define the action to be performed (e.g., moving to a specific folder) when they add a rule based on the existing template.

 - For privacy reasons, it is not possible to apply sorting rules to multiple email addresses at the same time.